-The best GRE practice you will get is the Powerprep II software from ETS.
-It’s kind of crappy software–you may have trouble installing it–but it gives you two full practice GRE tests that are just like the real thing.
+The best GRE practice you will get is the FREE Powerprep tests from ETS.
+It’s kind of crappy software–you may have trouble getting it to work on your computer–but it gives you two full practice GRE tests that are just like the real thing.

 Start here for loads and loads of free GRE vocab words.
 This list is linked to a super-useful website called. . .

 Wordnik is a great website for helping out with GRE vocabulary.
 Not only does it give you dictionary definitions from 4 or 5 different dictionaries, it also gives you loads of sentences where the word is used in context, as well as synonyms, antonyms, and more.
 It does all the heavy lifting for you!